Jerald/yolol-is-cylons/information/cylon_yolol.md

  * `a /= b`
  * `a %= b`

 It is a parse error to even get in a situation where you can increment/decrement a temporary value or constant.
-This alleviates the need for the concepts of "lvalue"/"rvalue"/etc.

 ## Multichip and Network Semantics